monsoonmaelstrom/book2/book2.md

 “About lots of things.”

 It’s true.
 I’m learning about sailing, and charts, and navigation.
 But I’m also learning about commanding a ship full of people.
 Ostensibly this ship has a captain, but he doesn’t matter.
-Everyone on this ship answers to Lewis, and if it ever came down to it and they were forced to choose between their captain’s orders, or Lewis’s, they would all follow his without a second thought given.
+Everyone on this ship answers to Lewis, and if it ever came down to it and they were forced to choose between their captain’s orders, or Lewis’s, they would all follow Lewis’s without a second thought given.
 The really interesting thing though, is that Lewis wouldn’t let it come down to that.
 He manages the captain just as well as he manages everything else onboard this ship.
 He’s truly masterful at it.
 I don’t even think most of the others realize it.
 Lisette certainly doesn’t seem to.

 “Why do we go around this time of year?”
 I ask Lewis.